 What is manga?

-Shonen: Aimed at YA boys, oftentimes featuring a young male protagonist with plenty of action and an emphasis on friendship or found family.
+Shonen: Aimed at YA boys, oftentimes featuring a young male protagonist with plenty of action and adventure, and an emphasis on friendship or found family.
 Think of YA fantasy like the Percy Jackson series.
 Examples – Naruto, My Hero Academia, Dragon Ball Z.

 If you like romance: